 We know today, nearly a quarter of women manage most of their family’s finances, and another 20% say they share management responsibilities with their partner.
 So, it’s essential for them to have an active role in building and managing wealth, too.

 Empower yourself to take charge.

 Women today have more choices and opportunities than ever before.
 Wealth management is one integral component to prepare for those future possibilities, boosting your confidence in making the best financial decisions for you.

-As senior director of wealth advisors at Ally Invest, Nicole Cope is responsible for the management of the Wealth Advisor business.
+As senior director of dedicated advisors at Ally Invest, Nicole Cope is responsible for the management of the Senior Financial Advisor business.
 With her leadership, she brings a passion for building strong client-advisor relationships and incorporating behavioral finance into wealth management practices.

 Jack Howard serves as a strategic program and communication lead to establish Ally as the leading voice in financial health and wellness, with a focus on money psychology and behavioral financial education.
 She’s also the secretary for the Ally Charitable Foundation.